rsksmart/rsk-powhsm/docs/signer-authorization.md

 ### Considerations

-It is important to mention that, when distributing UI and Signer for a new federation member, the UI should be built with the `authorized_signer_iteration` corresponding to the current Signer version, preventing the installation of older Signers using old authorization witnesses.
+It is important to mention that, when distributing UI and Signer for a new PowPeg member, the UI should be built with the `authorized_signer_iteration` corresponding to the current Signer version, preventing the installation of older Signers using old authorization witnesses.